-Murder at Foxbluff Lake by Jesse E. Freels '99 GRAY DOG PRESS, SPOKANE, 2010 Review by Angela Sams '11 :: Cougar fans of all ages will enjoy reading Jesse E. Freels's first book, Murder at Foxbluff Lake, a Coug Hawkins mystery.
-The novel tells the story of Coug, the teenage son of a WSU football legend, who goes on a camping trip with two of his buddies only to find a body and wind up entangled in an illegal drug deal.
+Murder at Foxbluff Lake by lesse E. Freels '99 GRAY 2012.

-The book is set in northcentral Washington in the fictional town of Foxbluff, a mostly quiet hamlet near the Canadian border, which is also an ideally remote location for drug smuggling.
-Instead of exploring the wilderness and having fun during their summer vacation, Coug and his friends end up fearing for their lives.
+DOG PRESS, SPOKANE, 2010 Review by Angela Sams '11 :: Cougar fans of all ages will enjoy reading Jesse E. Freels's first book.
+Murder at Foxbluff Lake, a Coug Hawkins mystery.
+The novel tells the story of Coug, the teenage son of a WSU football legend, who goes on a camping trip with two of his buddies only to find a body and wind up entangled The book is set in northcentral Washington in the fictional town of Foxbluff, a mostly quiet hamlet near the Canadian border, which is also an ideally remote location for drug smuggling.
+Instead of exploring the wilderness in an illegal drug deal.